Guy: Society won't like it.

 - The Doctor Who episode named, appropriately, The Doctor Dances.
 In this case, the dancing subplot seems to be a veiled reference to sexuality.

 - Michael Jackson was the king of this trope.
+It started when he was still a part of The Jackson 5 with songs like "Dancing Machine", "Blame It On The Boogie" and "Shake Your Body Down To The Ground" and went on as an adult superstar on Off the Wall with tracks like "Don't Stop 'Til You Get Enough", "Off The Wall" and "Burn This Disco Out".
 You might think a Zombie Apocalypse horror movie might be the wrong time to suddenly break out into dance, but somehow he made it work in "Thriller".
 In "Beat It," he actually puts a stop to a gang-war through the power of dance.
 Think that's enough?
 The film for "Smooth Criminal" boasted fantastic cinematography that accentuated the dancing to the max.

 - Pat Benatar's "Love Is A Battlefield."
-Pat and the other taxi-dancers force the sleazy pimp-like Guido who runs the dance hall to back off through the power of dance.
+Pat and the other taxi-dancers horse the sleazy pimp-like Guido who runs the dance hall to back off through the power of dance.
 Or something...

 - The video for Sophie Ellis-Bextor's "Murder On The Dance-Floor'' involves a dancing contest with an unscrupulously competitive contestant.

-- ECW had a lot of dancing as well.
+- ECW had a lot of dancing.
 The 1998 feud between the team of The Blue Meanie/Super Nova vs. the FBI (Tracy Smothers, Little Guido Maritato and "The Big Don" Tommy Rich) was centered around it.
 A typical match between the two teams would start like this: Smothers would "dance" poorly and get booed.
 Meanie would dance and get cheered.
 Repeat until the FBI attacks.

 - Spokane area radio personalities C. Foster Kane and Jim Arnold (the "Radio Men") often reduce summaries of upcoming movies to the conflict being resolved via a "secret underground dance competition".